 Criminal prosecutions in Canada are handled by public officials at both the federal and the provincial level.
-The names for the position vary with the jurisdiction, such as Crown counsel, Crown attorney, and Crown prosecutor.
+The names for the position vary with the jurisdiction, such as Crown prosecutor, Crown attorney, and Crown counsel.

 Current Images